CodingBanana

 Here is the complete Nadia page with everything from this lesson:

-Try editing it on your own.
-Put your name in the <h1> instead of Nadia.
-Write a few paragraphs about yourself.
-Get used to the structure.
-The more you write it the more natural it feels.
+Try editing it yourself.
+Put your own name in the <h1>.
+Write a few sentences about yourself in the paragraphs.
+The more you type these tags the more natural they feel.
+That is how it sticks.

 Have anything to say about this lesson?